HCALDQM/DQM/README.md

 * DQM/HcalTasks - DQMEDAnalyzers - all the main monitoring tasks are here
 * DQM/HcalClients - clients, at the moment client functionality is not being used
 * DQM/cfgs - contain all the cmsRun configuration files
-* DQM/TestTasks - all the Test Tasks are residing here
 * DQM/SpeicalTaks - tasks to be executed on demand: VME vs uTCA comparison.
 QIE10, etc...

 **See HowTo Section for the usage.**